akh4rf/Calculator/README.md

 Added 10^x and log10(x)
 Added parentheses buttons & implemented grouping with them using a Stack of ArrayLists
 Rearranged GUI buttons for a better user experience
-Compiled & created Calculator.jar
+Implemented build automation with Gradle

-Version 0.8.1 (In Progress)
+Version 0.8.1
-Finish implementing PEMDAS
+Finished implementing PEMDAS
-Fix factorial function so it doesn't allow non-integer inputs
+Fixed factorial function so it doesn't allow non-integer inputs

-Version 0.9 (Future)
+Version 0.9 (In Progress)
 Show numbers and operations stored in memory

 Version 1.0 (Future)